shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/view-your-products-forecast.md

 ---
-title: View the Forecast for your Products
+title: View your Products Forecast
 description: Use the Forecast Management page to view a snapshot of your products' impressions forecast for the month specified by the time period filter. ms.date: 11/08/2023 ms.custom: yield-analytics-ui
 ---

-# View the forecast for your products
+# View your products forecast

 The **Forecast Management** page displays a snapshot of your products' impressions forecast for the month specified by the **Time Period** filter.